 After years of seeing what works and what doesn’t, I can tell you a solid portfolio can open doors, while a weak one can keep them shut.

-Here’s a straightforward, experience-backed approach to creating a modeling portfolio that catches the right eyes
+Here’s a straightforward, experience-backed approach to creating a that catches the right eyes

 Read Also: How to take modeling digitals and polaroids